-Water purification refers to the process of removing unwanted gases, solids, chemicals, viruses, or biological contaminants from water.
 Distillation is a form of water purification, and it is also the most effective as it removes over 99% of contaminants.

 There are many water purification methods, many of which you already know.
 These methods include physical processes such as sand filters and distillation, chemical methods such as chlorine treatment, and even biological and electromagnetic methods.

 Carbon filters, reverse osmosis systems, and water distillers are the most common home water purification systems.
 Many opt for simple carbon filters because they are generally inexpensive.
 Others purchase a reverse osmosis system, thinking they remove more contaminants or make the water taste better than a simple pitcher filter.
-Those who have done their research, find that water distillers remove much more than carbon filters alone or reverse osmosis.
+Those who have researched find that water distillers remove much more than carbon filters alone or reverse osmosis.
 So, what is the difference between these water purification methods, and why is distillation the best?

-Carbon Filters
+Carbon Filters (Filtration)

 Carbon filters are made up of carbon, usually derived from coconut shells or coal.
 These carbon sources are ‘activated’ using heat or chemicals to create giant pores in the carbon.
 These porous chunks of carbon are then placed into a filter chamber, and a binding agent is added to keep the carbon in place.
 As the water flows through the carbon filter, the pores created in the activation process absorb contaminants and make water suitable to drink.